Audiobox TTA-RAG: Improving Zero-Shot and Few-Shot Text-To-Audio with Retrieval-Augmented Generation: Introduction

 To improve few-shot and zero-shot TTA performance, we extend the TTA process with Retrieval-Augmented Generation (RAG).
 RAG, originally proposed in Large Language Models (LLM) studies, has emerged as a promising approach to guiding LLMs to generate accurate, grounded responses \cite{guu2020retrieval, lewis2020retrieval}.
 It augments the input prompts by retrieving relevant information from external databases and provides the LLMs with more informative contexts, enhancing the performance on knowledge-intensive tasks \cite{guu2020retrieval, lewis2020retrieval, asai2022evidentiality, glass2021robust}.
 For zero-shot and few-shot TTA tasks, we hypothesize that RAG can also benefit TTA by extending the conditioning input with retrieved relevant audio, which serve as supplementary ``exemplars'' contexts to guide the generation.

 We propose \emph{Audiobox TTA-RAG}, a novel retrieval-augmented TTA approach based on Audiobox \cite{vyas2023audiobox}, a state-of-the-art audio generation model.
 In addition to the text description, the inputs also include audio samples retrieved from an external database.
 Specifically, the retrieved audio samples are processed by a novel text-conditioned retrieval audio encoder which extracts acoustic information using the text description as the query.
 The final conditioning input for TTA is formed by concatenating the encoder output with the text embedding.
 Unlike the vanilla TTA model where conditioning inputs only contain textual modality, the proposed TTA-RAG model provides both textual and acoustic modality as the conditioning context, offering rich and diverse grounding information.
 During training, we retrieve audio samples by performing audio-to-audio (A2A) matching to a large audio database using the target audio as query.
 During inference, since the target audio is unavailable, we perform text-to-audio (T2A) matching using the text description as query.
 Note that our approach does not require the external database to have \emph{labeled} audio, thus unlocking the potential to retrieve ``from wild'' and offering more practical use cases.
-To evaluate the proposed model, we curated few-shot and zero-shot TTA test sets.
+To evaluate the proposed model, we curated zero-shot and few-shot TTA test sets containing unseen or uncommon audio events in the training data.
 Our empirical results show that, training Audiobox TTA-RAG on AudioCaps \cite{kim2019audiocaps}, with AudioSet \cite{gemmeke2017audio} as the retrieval source, we can significantly improve zero-shot and few-shot TTA performance, with large margins on multiple evaluation metrics.
 To summarize, this work makes the following contributions:

-\begin{itemize} \item To evaluate zero-shot and few-shot TTA performance, we curated evaluation datasets that contain audio events that are unseen or uncommon in the training set. \item We design a novel TTA-RAG model and show that the proposed method can effectively leverage retrieved audio and significantly improve zero-shot and few-shot TTA performance. \item We retrieve audio using different retrieval methods and different source databases during training and inference, and analyze their effects on the TTA performance. \end{itemize}
+\begin{itemize} \item To evaluate zero-shot and few-shot TTA performance, we curated evaluation datasets that contain audio events that are unseen or uncommon in the training set. \item We design a novel TTA-RAG model that can effectively retrieve unlabeled audio and significantly improve zero-shot and few-shot TTA performance. \item We retrieve audio using different retrieval methods and different source databases during training and inference, and analyze their effects on the TTA performance. \end{itemize}